bmwoolf/thrml-bio/prompt.md

 GLOBAL DO-NOTS

-- never include personal or sensitive information (keys, tokens, pii). fabricate nothing.
+- never include personal or sensitive information (keys, tokens, pii). fabricate nothing
-- no emojis.
+- no emojis
-- do not add a “summary” .md file when making large code changes.
+- do not add any summary or report .md files summarizing your changes when making large code changes
-- avoid network calls/telemetry unless explicitly asked.
+- do not open multiple terminal windows to run in either background or foreground. keep everything in 1 terminal max unless i specify otherwise. reuse that terminal window

 STYLE & CODE CONVENTIONS
-- prefer simple, performant solutions over clever ones; keep hot paths tight.
+- prefer simple, performant solutions over clever ones; keep hot paths tight
-- enforce DRY: deduplicate logic via helpers/modules; no repetition across files.
+- enforce DRY: deduplicate logic via helpers/modules; no repetition across files
 - modularity + encapsulation: thin public interfaces, hide internals, minimize side effects
 - comments are lowercase; capitalize proper nouns and hardware/software acronyms (CPU, GPU, CUDA, NumPy), no periods, keep them simple and in layman terms as much as possible
-- python identifiers must use snake_case for this repo (override pep8-naming as needed).
+- python identifiers must use snake_case for this repo (override pep8-naming as needed)
-- no global mutable state; pass config explicitly.
+- when pushing code, commit each file individually with descriptions of changes in <=7 words, all lowercase, except for names/products
+- clean up and remove all temporary scripts/.md files